contentbox-modules/slatwall-contentbox/README.md

-slatwall-coldbox
+Slatwall eCommerce For ContentBox
 ================

-Coldbox Module to connect Slatwall eCommerce
+ContentBox Module to connect to Slatwall eCommerce